ongyx/mangadex/API.md

 Create a Mangadex account.

 Note that you have to activate the account before you can use it.
-Check the email's inbox for an actvation code, and then run client.activate_account("<activation code>").
+Check the email's inbox for an actvation code, and then run client.activate_account("activation code").

 **Arguments**: